himmAllRight/himmAllRight-source/content/post/nginx-subdomain-reverse-proxy.md

 Comments = "True"
 +++

-Last month, Rebecca and I moved to Durham, North Carolina and as a result I've had to re-setup our network.
-I used to configure a Virtual Machine running Nginx as a reverse-proxy on the network (Tangela), and I decided I wanted to do that again on the new network.
-While it's a simple process, it's one that other people often ask me about (and I forget about).
+Last month, Rebecca and I moved to Durham, North Carolina.
+As a result, I've had to re-setup our home network.
+In years past, I setup a virtual machine running [Nginx](https://www.nginx.com/) as a reverse-proxy (Tangela), and I decided to do that again on the new network.
+While it is a simple process, it is one that other people often ask me about.
 So, this time...
 I'm taking notes!

 <!--more-->